tykavanaugh/rfuck/README.md

 #### While loop

 f"{first person pronoun} calmly explained to " declares while and the word following must be an already declared variable that is the condition of the loop.
-As it's python, python truthy or falsy values will work for the loop
+As it's evaluated by a python interpreter in this version, python truthy or falsy values will work for the loop condition

-You cannot nest while loops in this version.

 For example: